 - Silicones can also helps absorb excess oil.
-If you have combo skin, Effaclar can help keep the shine at bay for a few hours.
+If you have combo skin, Effaclar BB Blur can help keep the shine at bay for a few hours.
 But, if it’s very oily, don’t expect miracles.

 But, silicones have a particular structure, which is made up of large molecules with space between each molecule.
 So, skin can do its thing even with silicones on top of it.

-Thanks to silicones, Effaclar BB Blur quickly airbrushes skin, blurring pores, wrinkles, and other small imperfections for that “my face but better” look.
+If you can find a match, you’re in for a treat.
+The mousse quickly airbrushes skin, blurring pores, wrinkles, and other small imperfections for that “my face but better” look.
 Keep in mind, though, that I don’t have any serious imperfections to hide.

 Because Effaclar BB Blur has a very light coverage, you can’t rely on the pigment to help out the silicones in their blurring action.
 So, while it can definitely make any complexion look better, if you have severe dark circles or dark spots, you’re still better off with a high-coverage foundation.